canonical/juju-dashboard/RELEASING.md

       as through an external provider.
 - [ ] Check that the controllers list displays the available controller(s).
 - [ ] Check that your models appear in the model list.
-- [ ] Check that you can add an external controller and that it appears in the controllers list and that the models for the external controller appear in the model list.
 - [ ] Check that you can search and filter models.
 - [ ] Check that you can modify model access.
 - [ ] Check that you can only see the models you have access to.